googleapis/googleapis.github.io/HowToRPC.md

 - **BaseUrl.** This is the base URL published by service owners, either via documentation or service discovery.
-For most Google APIs, the BaseUrl looks like "https://language.googleapis.com/$rpc".
-The base address can be found in the API reference documentation where it is identified as the “Service name”.
+For most Google APIs, the BaseUrl looks like `https://language.googleapis.com/$rpc`.
+The base address can be found in the API reference documentation where it is identified as the `Service name`.
-  For this example, “language.googleapis.com” is found in the Google Cloud Natural Language API Reference.
+  For this example, `language.googleapis.com` is found in the Google Cloud Natural Language API Reference.

-- **Service.** This is the fully qualified protobuf `service` name, such as "google.cloud.language.v1.LanguageService".
-In this case, “google.cloud.language.v1” is the package name in google/cloud/language/v1/language_service.proto and “LanguageService” is the name of the service section found on this line.
+- **Service.** This is the fully qualified protobuf `service` name, such as `google.cloud.language.v1.LanguageService`.
+In this case, `google.cloud.language.v1` is the package name in `google/cloud/language/v1/language_service.proto` and `LanguageService` is the name of the service section found on this line.

-- **Method.** This is the protobuf `rpc` name, such as "AnnotateText".
+- **Method.** This is the protobuf `rpc` name, such as `AnnotateText`.

 ### Requests